3623/Preseason_17/Vision/README.md

 The problem is now to deal with the different movements of multiple points and to be able to draw conclusions about the rotational and linear movement of our robot.

 ## OpenCV Optical Flow (In Depth)
+OpenCV's optical flow function can reliably return the vectors of each point tracked.
+With this the rotation and translation of the robot have to be determined.
+`x' = xcosθ-ysinθ+X`
+`y' = ycosθ+xsinθ+Y`

 ---